pyrogn/gv-auto/README.md

 - is logging alright?
 - How fast is parsing?
 Can we cache something to reduce time with ChromeEngine enabled?
 - Is bot human enough?
+- How to know if a player has finished a mini quest?
+What features can we use?

 ## Заметки